electricallen/homelab-gitops-disaster-recovery/README.md

 ## Disaster Recovery

-Argo in installed first, and used it to install applications defined here.
+Argo is installed first, and used to install the application manifests defined here.
 Next, external longhorn volume backups are restored.
 Finally, Gitea is restored and all application resources can be deployed.

 Using Argo instead of Helm has the benefit of correct labels on install, which prevents applications from being stuck out of sync due to Helm labels.